icerpc/icerpc-csharp/README.md

 The primary transport for IceRPC is QUIC, but we're still in the early days of QUIC, so being QUIC-only is not practical.

-To bridge this gap, IceRPC provides a multiplexing adapter called [Slic][slic].
+To bridge this gap, IceRPC provides a multiplexing adapter called [Slic].
 Slic implements a QUIC-like multiplexed transport over any duplex transport such as TCP.
 This way, you can use IceRPC with QUIC, with TCP (via Slic), and with various other traditional transports such as Bluetooth and named pipes[^1].